 Are the paddleboards located at The Wild Center?

 Yes, the paddleboards are located at The Wild Center, down by the Raquette River.
 Trips will meet at the Admission’s desk in the museum.
 From there, one of your guides will lead you on a half mile walk down to our launch site on the Raquette River where you will receive instruction and all necessary gear prior to getting on the water.
+At the conclusion of the trip, participants must hike the half mile back to the Center.

 What if it rains?